 This is where Above the Snow separates itself from standard resort sims.
 You don't just unlock pre-built paths.
 You map out custom trails through the mountain, adjusting difficulty by weaving in hazardous stretches and controlling which guest types each trail attracts.
 A trail designed for casual tourists looks very different from one built to pull in serious alpinists willing to pay more.

-The sources confirm you can upgrade hazards on trails and that the system requires you to match trails to guest skill levels.
+You can upgrade hazards on trails, and the system requires you to match trails to guest skill levels.
 Getting that calibration wrong means rescue operations, and the game includes land and air vehicles inspired by real Alpine equipment specifically for transporting guests, supplies, and handling trail emergencies.

 What are the game modes?